levelsranks/web-levels_ranks/README EN.md

         <img src="https://raw.githubusercontent.com/levelsranks/levels-ranks-web/alpha/.github/modules/module_page_bans.png">
 </p>

-- **Старница отображения**: bans
+- **Display Page**: bans
-- **Информация**:
+- **Information**:
-  - Интеграция с SB / MA.
+  - Integration with SB / MA.
-  - Необходимо добавить в db.php новый мод "SourceBans" и описать подключение. Название таблицы указать префиксом, пример: "sb_".
+  - It is necessary to add a new "SourceBans" mod to db.php and describe the connection.
+Specify the table name with a prefix, for example: "sb_".
-- **Скачать:** Доступен в базовом пакете модулей.
+- **Download:** Available in the base module package.
 </details>

 <details><summary>LR WEB ( min. dev #0.2.114 ) - Mutes Page</summary>